mhaldeman8875/pizza/README.md

 * Clone repository
 * Add it to your desktop using "git clone""(repository link).""
 * Open in preferred text editor to see all code used
+* OR view the GH Live Page at  https://mhaldeman8875.github.io/pizza/

 ### Known Bugs
 * Due to time constraints, page content and styling will be updated at a later date.